jlehrer1/InstantEDA/README.md

 Ideas so far:

-Number of NaN's in each column
+Number of NaN's in each column (done)

-Percent of Nan's in each column.
+Percent of Nan's in each column (done)

-Correlation matrix.
+Correlation matrix (done)

-distribution matrix for all features?
+distribution matrix for all features (done)

 univariate distribution of each feature (bar + kde for numeric,  just bar for categorical)

 time series distribution of numeric features if we can infer a timestamp column (look at: [this](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.infer_objects.html))

-pairplot of all  numerical everything if number of columns is manageable
+pairplot of all  numerical everything if number of columns is manageable (done)